webix-hub/docs/data/api/ui.kanban_select.md

 @params:

-- id			string/number		id of the task to select
+- id			string,number		id of the task to select

 @example: